Additional Name(s): Bakhram Saparov, Bahram Jumanazarowich Saparow

 Nature of Charges: Arms Trafficking & Illicit Use of Weapons Banned Organization Hate Speech Theft & Robbery Treason & Sedition

-Bahram Saparov is imprisoned for his religious activities.
+Bahram Saparov is imprisoned for his religious activity.